-The FLAIR CPD scheme provides a route for experienced colleagues to gain HEA Fellowship in recognition of the work they do in teaching and supporting learning.
-The scheme is accredited by Advance HE to award three categories of Fellowship: Associate Fellowship (D1), Fellowship (D2) or Senior Fellowship (D3).
-Click here to hear Professor Elizabeth McCrum talking about the scheme.
+The FLAIR CPD scheme is a non-taught route.
+It is for experienced colleagues seeking to gain Fellowship of Advance HE in recognition of the work they do in teaching and supporting learning.

 Who can apply?

-All colleagues with experience of teaching and/or supporting learning in higher education can apply for professional recognition through the scheme at D1-D3.
+All colleagues with experience of teaching and/or supporting learning in Higher Education can apply for professional recognition through the scheme at D1-D3.
 This is not limited to those in traditional academic and we welcome applications across the professional services whose roles include a teaching component.
 It also includes colleagues who already have Fellowship and want to apply for a further category of Fellowship in recognition of experience gained since the initial award.
-Whilst we cannot award Principal Fellowship (D4) is not covered by accredited institutions.
+Principal Fellowship (D4) is not covered by accredited institutions.
 Candidates thinking about D4 Fellowship applications will find information on our resources page.

 The scheme is for experienced staff, so how much experience do I need?